UPDATE: The Robot Restaurant is currently closed until further notice.

 The third and final act was the most entertaining, as well as perhaps the loudest part of the show, and is the act by which the Robot Restaurant gets its name.
 It started with an introduction to all the cast members in the show, followed by an impressively coordinated routine by Japanese dancers dressed up in Brazilian carnival costumes.
 And involving around 10 to 12 different Wi-Fi controlled giant robots as the performers danced and sang to music a band was playing on a moving stage.

 I say, all these were impressive, because it was amazing to me that they could pull off the show at all within the very narrow stage.
 It was narrow enough that, had one of the drivers of the robots (moving stages) made a mistake, it would have forced the whole show to stop while they repositioned.
 The stages were literally inches from one another and the audience.

 In fact, I have doubts that such a show would be allowed in countries like the US without there being some kind of barrier between the stage and the platforms.
 Couple this with the fact that many of these same people controlling these machines are also dancing while driving, and it’s very impressive.

 The glittery Robot Cafe and Bar lounge waiting area has several drink options such as beer, cocktails, Chuhai (a Japanese carbonated shochu) and a selection of wines.
 However, expect it to be pricey.

-No sunglasses, very drunk customers (I said reasonable, right?), attention-grabbing outfits, or large wigs.
+No sunglasses, no very drunk customers, attention-grabbing outfits, or large wigs.